Nathan Healy

 Frequently Asked Questions

 Mesa doesn’t have traditional net metering.
-Instead, Mesa utilities use net billing systems that credit excess solar energy at lower rates than retail electricity prices.
+Arizona utilities now use net billing, where solar exports receive credits at reduced rates rather than full retail value.